-It is our belief that during the activities of development methods one (or more) process role refers to the metamodel in order to produce work products where instances of a set of metamodel constructs are managed (more details about this argument can be found in [10]).
+It is our belief that during the enactment of the methods one (or more) process role refers, more or less knowingly, to the metamodel in order to produce work products where instances of a set of metamodel constructs are managed (more details about this argument can be found in [10]).

-Managing process fragments is the main aim of PRoDe, it covers the three main phases of ME, the process requirement analysis and the definition of process fragment, the selection and then the assembly.
-Because of our conviction about the importance of the system metamodel in all the design activities it has a central role in PRoDe.
+Managing process fragments is the main aim of PRoDe, it covers the three main phases of SME, the process requirement analysis and the definition of process fragment, the selection and then the assembly.
+Because of our conviction about the importance of the system metamodel in all the design activities, it has a central role in PRoDe.

 The first activity in the PRoDe approach entails a set of steps that, starting from the process requirements, are able to produce the system metamodel or in any case a first draft of it.
-PRoDe, in fact, is iterative and after a first enactment of the new design process this might be modified/enhanced due to test results and new requirements identification.
-As regard selection and assembly the PRoDe approach provides a well defined set of activities for identifying and retrieving fragments from repository basing on some considerations made on the system metamodel [19].
+PRoDe is iterative, the new design process, after a first enactment, might be modified/enhanced due to test results and new requirements identification.
+As regard selection and assembly the PRoDe approach provides a well defined set of activities for identifying and retrieving fragments from repository basing on some considerations made on the system metamodel [17].
 The PRoDe activities, as well as other SME approach activities, are also highly grounded on the SME fundamental element, the Process Fragment (or method fragment or chunk or simply fragment - however it is named by different researchers), and obviously on the repository aimed at storing it.
-In order to apply a SME approach in the most fruitful way, a well done definition and documentation of process fragment is useful for properly storing, selecting and assembly new design processes whatever SME approach one wants to follow.
+In order to apply a SME approach in the most fruitful way, a well done definition and documentation of process fragment is useful for properly storing, selecting and assembling new design processes whatever SME approach one wants to follow.

-Two things to be noted at this point: the process fragment definition together with the specific SME process (see for instance [19]) used for retrieving and composing fragments notably influence how the repository is conceived and constructed.
-Conversely, constructing from scratch a process fragment can be done in the same way a design process is composed using the SME approach.
+The process fragment definition together with the specific SME process (see for instance [17]) used for retrieving and composing fragments may notably influence how the repository is conceived and constructed.
+We try to not take this chance by using the definition we propose in the following section.